bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current_display_limits

 Description:
-`INTRG` calculates the definite integral of the data in the visible processing buffer (buffer 1) within specified time or frequency limits.
+`INTRG` calculates the definite integral of the data in the visible processing buffer within specified limits.
 To calculate and display the indefinite integral of a spectrum within the current display limits, use the command `INTG`.
-While `INTRG` acts only on the first processing buffer, the user need not be currently viewing this buffer (`VIEW PRO`) to use `INTRG`.

 The parameters of the `INTRG` command are llim and rlim, the left and right integration limits.
-These limits are specified in the current time or frequency unit, as set and displayed by the `UNIT` command.
+These limits are specified in the current buffer units (as displayed and set by `UNIT`).
 If either or both of these limits are omitted RNMR will not prompt for them and will use the current display limits.
 If either limit is beyond the size of the dataset, the first/last point in the data set will be the integration limit instead.

 If the integration limits are within the range of the data buffer but do not correspond to a specific data point, RNMR will set that limit to the time or frequency of the closest data point to the right of the value specified. `INTRG`